 All applicants to the Wichita State University Graduate School must pay a nonrefundable application fee each time an application is submitted.

 The following are priority dates and submission guidelines for all applicants seeking on-time registration, except those applying for admission to programs that have specific deadlines.
 Domestic applications completed after the general priority dates, international applications submitted during the late submission period, or any application submitted after specific program deadlines, may be reviewed by the program and Graduate School, as time permits.
 Some programs close the application after the deadline.
 Submission of an application or the completion of a submitted application after the respective date/deadline does not guarantee review with sufficient time to enroll for the selected term.
-Please refer to the Graduate School website deadlines page1 for the most up-to-date information on program deadlines.
+Please refer to the Graduate School website deadlines page for the most up-to-date information on program deadlines.

 Graduate School Application Fees and Submission Guidelines